 Many of the lyrics on AMERICAN SOJOURN come directly from band leader Reverend Sam Caine’s fiction, which trains its high beams on 21st century Americana, where sex, God and rock ‘n’ roll meet the social web.
 As James Greer (Guided by Voices) has said about the stories that spawned the band: “The aim is to unsettle your assumptions about class, about gender, about sex, about religion, about identity: in short, about yourself, and what it means to be human in an inhuman world.”
 THREE TIMES BAD carries on this artistic exploration with a Southern Gothic approach to songwriting and dynamic live performances in the family of the Devil Makes Three and early Old Crow Medicine Show — with a nod to Americana forefathers Uncle Dave Macon, Jimmie Rodgers, and Bill Monroe.

 Performing throughout the San Francisco Bay Area and up and down the Pacific Coast, THREE TIMES BAD has appeared at a number of festivals, including multiple runs at Ink n Iron (with headliners Iggy Pop, Merle Haggard, the Offspring, and Sharon Jones & the Dap Kings), the Humboldt Hills Hoedown (with the Brothers Comatose, Hillstomp, Dead Winter Carpenters, and Hot Buttered Rum), Creating Commons Festival Hootenanny (at Oakland’s storied PLACE for Sustainable Living), and Hillbilly Robot (SF promoter Shelby Ash’s infamous annual “Urban Americana Music Event”).
 Other festival highlights include Bend Summer Fest, San Francisco Free Folk Fest, Mission Creek Oakland Music & Arts Fest, Brews on the Bay, Beast Crawl, and FIGMENT Oakland.
-The band has played some of the region’s top venues (Great American Music Hall, Slim’s, Bottom of the Hill, Brick & Mortar, Dante’s Inferno), provided direct support for leading indie touring acts (CW Stoneking, Reverend Peyton’s Big Damn Band, Lydia Loveless, Old Man Markley, Cutthroat Shamrock, Larry & His Flask, Steve ‘n’ Seagulls), and partnered with world-class local groups (Pine Box Boys, The Good Luck Thrift Store Outfit, Mission Delirium, Dirty Cello, Junk Parlor, One Grass Two Grass, Before the Brave, Laura Benitez & the Heartache, Hernandez Hideaway, the Human Condition, and many more).
+The band has played some of the region’s top venues (Great American Music Hall, Slim’s, Bottom of the Hill, Brick & Mortar, New Parish, Dante’s Inferno), provided direct support for leading indie touring acts (CW Stoneking, Reverend Peyton’s Big Damn Band, Lydia Loveless, Old Man Markley, Cutthroat Shamrock, Larry & His Flask, Steve ‘n’ Seagulls), and partnered with world-class local groups (The Good Luck Thrift Store Outfit, Dirty Cello, Pine Box Boys, Mission Delirium, Junk Parlor, One Grass Two Grass, Before the Brave, Laura Benitez & the Heartache, Hernandez Hideaway, the Human Condition, and many more).